-An encryption algorithm that uses the same key to encrypt and decrypt the data. synthetic testing tags
+An encryption algorithm that uses the same key to encrypt and decrypt the data. synthetic testing system prompt

 Testing a system in a way that simulates user interactions to detect potential issues or to monitor performance.
-You can use Amazon CloudWatch Synthetics to create these tests. system prompt target variable
+You can use Amazon CloudWatch Synthetics to create these tests.